Private Morocco Tours

 Most agencies plan Morocco by connecting famous places.
 We plan Morocco by thinking about what happens between them.

-That is why our itineraries give Fes medina two full days instead of one morning.
+That is why our itineraries give the Fes medina two full days instead of just one morning.
 Why the Dades Valley gets an overnight stay and an afternoon to simply walk.
 Why no driving day in any of our circuits exceeds five hours.
-Why the Sahara gets two nights instead of one - because one sunrise is not enough to understand silence that complete.
+Why the Sahara gets two nights instead of single one, because one sunrise is not enough to understand a silence that complete.

 We think about pace.
 We think about driving time.
-We think about how a circuit flows in a single direction so you are never retracing roads you have already seen.
-We think about which season changes which route.
-We think about what families need that couples do not, and what slow travellers need that first-timers do not.
+We think about how a circuit flows in a single direction so you never retrace roads you have already seen.
+We think about how different seasons affect each route, as well as what families that couples need do not, and what slow travellers need that first-timers do not.

 This is not something that appears in our brochures.
 It is something you feel on day three, when you realise you are not tired.